2017 – A to Z… U: Conversations with Mama… The Best of!

 U is for Uncles and Union Point…

-“Daddy’s cousin, Lawson McKinley, owned Ulmer’s store in Siloam, and was the Mayor of Siloam – bet you didn’t know that, and Uncle Joe McKinley was the Chief of Police.
+“Daddy’s cousin, Lawson McKinley, owned Ulmer’s store in Siloam and was also the Mayor there – bet you didn’t know that, and Uncle Joe McKinley was the Chief of Police.
 They literally ran the small town of Siloam.
 Daddy was given Uncle Joe’s police revolver after he died, and I gave it to you along with Daddy’s two rifles.
 It was always told to me that the pistol had notches on the handle to mark the men Uncle Joe shot.”
 (There are no notches on the handle – only a few cracks)

 On my nightly phone call, Mama began telling me about the Fuller School House that Granddaddy owned.
 “Daddy owned 10 acres on the road to White Plains where the old Fuller School house sat.
 My father and Aunt Lena, his sister, bought it for Uncle Villa and Aunt Mae McKinley to live in.
 Uncle Villa (McKinley), daddy’s brother, had TB and they needed a place to live away from everybody.
 While living there, a tornado came through and picked the house up with Uncle Villa and Aunt Mae inside and sat it down in the woods on top of some tree stumps; this was probably sometime in the 1940’s.
 They weren’t harmed, but the house was no longer livable.
 They then came to live at our house for a few months, and stayed in the back bedroom, while Daddy and Aunt Lena built them a small house on Daddy’s land, just up the road from our house.”